 What is cadet leveling?
 Cadet levels range from one, to five.
 When a cadet joins they are considered a level 1 cadet, as it is their first year of training.
 Each level represents a year of training in the cadet program.
 Army cadets don’t use levels, they use stars, such as Red Star, Gold Star, Green Star, etc. Air cadets are given a level badge upon passing level 1.
 The badge shows one propeller that they were on the end of their tunic sleeve signifying the level they have completed.
 Level 5 is a two year program to further train our senior cadets to become the leaders of tomorrow.
 All levels contain various training tasks that must be completed at some point during the training year.
 Level 3 is where things get tough, as there is an Aviation Combined Evaluation (for level 4 as well).
 Passing this evaluation shows that they know their stuff enough to advance to level 4, and have the opportunity for promotion.
 Upon completing level 5 training, a cadet has the potential to be promoted to WO1, the top position of Warrant Officer First Class.

 What are OPC tickets?
 OPC (Ontario Provincial Committee) is a sponsoring body of the Air Cadet League of Canada.
 OPC helps fund, in collaboration with the DND, our gliding days, and other cadet activities throughout the year by selling lottery tickets.
 Yes, this is a parent directed activity to do for their cadets.
-Tickets are $2.75/ea and a book is $60.00.
+Tickets are $5/ea and a book is $60.00.
 Each cadet is required to sell one book and book(s) must be purchased in advance.
 Each cadet unit, based on their cadet attendance the previous year, is often given one book per cadet and staff member, plus an additional 20.
 Last year we received 90 books from OPC to sell.
 Whether or not we sell the books, the squadron sponsors are responsible to pay the OPC for those tickets.
 It’s imperative the tickets are returned as directed or they will miss the cut off date for the draw.

 What is Fast Tracking?
 Fast tracking occurs when a cadet joins above the age of 12.
 If a cadet who is 13 joins in Sept, who will soon turn 14, they will be fast tracked to pass level 1, and set into level 2 or 3 depending on several factors in order to keep that cadet with peers his/her own age.
 There is a four week basic training course that all cadets go through together, before the cadets are assigned a flight.
 Fast tracked cadets are given a package of ‘home work’ to be done on their own time, by a certain time laid out by the training officer.
 Upon completion of these tasks the cadet has shown the necessary knowledge base to advance beyond level 1, so he/she can stay with cadets of similar age.
 It’s no small feat being fast tracked, as you don’t get the full cadet experience and it can take time to catch up to the peers within the level group.

 As a parent, do I have to do anything?
-No. But you’re welcome to get involved by coming to our Parent Committee meetings where several things are discussed, to future trip ideas, fund raising ideas, and to reach out to other parents perhaps to assist with carpooling cadets, etc. If you’ve willing to volunteer a few hours a year, we won’t say no!
+No. But you’re welcome to get involved by coming to our Parent Committee meetings where several things are discussed, including future trip ideas, fund raising ideas, and to reach out to other parents perhaps to assist with carpooling cadets, etc. If you’ve willing to volunteer a few hours a year, we won’t say no!
 At 822 Squadron, we do a lot of ongoing activities throughout the week.
 Cadets often feel they need to attend everything we do.
 Ultimately, it’s your call on how often you’re willing to drop them off and pick them up, as it can be taxing.
 There will be times, for tag day events, where we will ask for parent drivers to assist in dropping cadets off at locations, and picking them up after the shift.
 Parent info is updated as received and published in the Announcements column on the right of the home page.

 School comes first!
 As an after school training program, we know that school work and grades ultimately come first with any student.
 Some parents may limit a cadets attendance at optional activities if their grades drop.
 Others might press them to leave cadets until their grades improve.
 Don’t worry – if your cadet needs to pull up their socks they can take a leave of absence (LOA) which won’t cost them time in rank, and can be provided activities to do at home in their spare time in order to keep up to speed with what they would miss on regular training nights.